orbeon/orbeon-forms-doc/Installation-~-JBoss.md

 ## JBoss 7 and JBoss EAP 6

+### Status

+These steps have been tested with JBoss AS 7.1.1.Final "Brontes".

 ### Deploy Orbeon Forms

-This was tested with JBoss AS 7.1.1.Final "Brontes".

 To install Orbeon Forms: